chozelinek/sacoco/tutorial.md

 We have created a python script to process the recipes with WaaS (`weblichtwrapper.py`).

-The goal of the script is to process all TEI/XML files in a folder with WebLicht and save the results in VRT files for their ulterior encoding as a corpus for the Corpus WorkBench (CWB).
+The goal of the script is to process all TEI/XML files in a folder with WebLicht and save the results in VRT files for their encoding as a corpus for the Corpus WorkBench (CWB).

 The input is tipically a folder with the TEI/XML files we created in previous sections.
 But in fact we could use any XML file.